-In March 2016 the Government published their National Infrastructure Delivery Plan, bringing together the government's plans for economic infrastructure over the next 5 years with those to support delivery of housing and social infrastructure.
+The Government’s National Infrastructure Delivery Plan (NIDP) brings together the plans for economic infrastructure over the next 5 years with those to support delivery of housing and social infrastructure.
 The NIDP is underpinned by the National Infrastructure Pipeline which showed the size and status of planned public and private investment worth over £480 billion to the end of the decade and beyond, including over £390 billion to 2020-21.
 It is anticipated that around 50% of the infrastructure pipeline to 2020-2021 will be financed and delivered by the private sector.

 The opportunities available in the infrastructure sector are vast but delivery of complex schemes is challenging.
 Our market leading infrastructure teams are experts in helping you to overcome any issues that might arise in order to deliver successful projects across all sectors including health, education, transport, leisure, energy, waste, social infrastructure and IT.
 We are with you through your whole project from inception and choice of procurement, through to the tender process, complex contractual negotiations, contract management, dispute avoidance and (if necessary) dispute resolution.
 We have a true cradle to grave approach to our work with you.